KIIT School of Management

-KIIT School of Management (KSOM) is a premier business school located in Bhubaneswar, Odisha, India.
+KIIT School of Management (KSOM) is a private business school located in Bhubaneswar, Odisha, India.
 It was established in 1993 as the Institute of Business Administration and Training.
 It is a constituent institute of Kalinga Institute of Industrial Technology.

 KIIT School of Management is one of the 10 private institutes in India and the only one in Odisha to get "Institution of Eminence" tag from UGC, MHRD, Govt. of India.

 The institute was accredited by National Assessment and Accreditation Council in 'A' grade.
-It offers the two-year flagship Master of Business Administration (MBA) program along with a Bachelor of Business Administration (BBA) and a doctoral program in Management.
+It offers the two-year Master of Business Administration (MBA) program along with a Bachelor of Business Administration (BBA) and a doctoral program in Management.
 The institute also regularly conducts Management Development programs for working executives.

-The institute conducts its own national-level entrance examination called KIITEE Management generally held in January each year.
+The institute conducts its own national-level entrance examination called KIITEE Management held in January each year.
 It also accepts CAT, GMAT, CMAT, MAT and ATMA scores for admission.

 History

 The school was founded in 1993 as Institute of Business Administration and Training by Pradyumna Kishore Bal, an eminent thinker and pioneer of value-based journalism.
-The institute started a two year post-graduate diploma in Management with an annual intake of 60 students in a rented building in Nayapalli, Bhubaneswar, which were revised to 120 seats in the year 2002.
+The institute started a two-year post-graduate diploma in Management with an annual intake of 60 students in a rented building in Nayapalli, Bhubaneswar, which were revised to 120 seats in the year 2002.
 Later on in 2004, it was affiliated to Kalinga Institute of Industrial Technology.

 The successive directors of KSOM were Arindam Banerjee, M.L.
 Monga, Ramesh Chandra Pani, D.V.
 Ramana, Govind Rajan, H.R.
 Machiraju, L.K.
 Vaswani and Deepak Gandhi, Anil Bajpai and Debasis Das.
 As of August 2019, Prof. Anil Bajpai is the director and Prof. Satya Narayan Misra the current dean.

-Campus

-The school is a fully WIFI campus spread across 35 acres.

-Classroom –

-All the class rooms are equipped with audio-video systems, overhead projectors, computers and wireless hotspots.

-Auditorium –

-It has a 500-seater in-house auditorium for industry talks, student functions, lectures and movie screening.

-Amphitheatre –

-It also has one 120-seater open gallery for seminar talks and smaller events.

-Hostel –

-There are separate boys and girls hostels for all inmates, across all programs.
-All the rooms are Wi-Fi enabled.

-Sports –

-Swimming Pools, Tennis and Volleyball Courts, Large Playgrounds, a jogging track and facilities for indoor sports, for students and faculty are provided as part of the University.
-The school also houses a 24/7 multipurpose gymnasium.

-Medical Facility –

-Kalinga Institute of Industrial Technology has its own ultra-modern multi-specialty thousand-bed hospital – Kalinga Institute of Medical Sciences, that provides medical checkups to the students every year.
-The students are covered under the University medical insurance policy.